This boat is from the Riley Day School at Rockport, ME. On Jan. 13, 2014, “Glenna” arrived safely at the PLOCAN research center in Canary Islands.

 The project also provide three key components of any good education: a learning experience that is fun; the sparking of the imagination beyond the confines of our own environment; and the benefit of learning through doing.
 One thing is for sure: for the students at the Riley School, the Canary Islands and Brazil are very real in a way they have never been before.

 The Educational Passages program was brought to the attention of Riley School and co-sponsored by Maine Boats and Harbors magazine.
-For more information on the “Glenna,” go to the Maine Boats & Harbors blog at http://maineboats.tumblr.com/ or educationalpassages.com, her travels are far from over.
+For more information on the “Glenna,” go to the Maine Boats & Harbors blog at http://maineboats.tumblr.com/ or educationalpassages.org, her travels are far from over.

 The course “Glenna” took to Brazil.
 Notice how straight and constant the course is.
 This shows how steady and predictable the tradewinds are.
 The courses of other boats approaching Europe are not nearly direct but of course they are “averaging out” and the boats are continuing to go westerly.
 (Courtesy of: Riley School)